RudraAbhishek/CSSProjectOne/README.md

-# Project01-Trending2025
+# UI-Project01

-This is the first project of mine while learning Full Stack Javascript Web Developer by **Hitesh Chaudhary** @Ineuron
+This is the first project of Full Stack Javascript Web Developer by **Hitesh Chaudhary** @Ineuron

 ## [GO LIVE](https://ui-project01.netlify.app/)